2005

 ● When it comes to literature, best-selling does not necessarily mean best.

 ● 2-10-2005: The self, the enduring self, at the most fundamental level, is simply consciousness, the percipient.
 It’s not identical with thinking, as Descartes would have it.
-I sometimes think; but at other times I don’t think but instead only feel.
+Sometimes I think; at other times I don’t think but instead only feel.
 And yet I exist at both times, and it’s the same “I.” Likewise, animals don’t think, as such.
 Yet I have no doubt that an animal has a self, and a self with continuity, because it’s conscious; only the content of its awareness is different than a human’s.
 Instead of “I think, therefore I am”; the statement should be “I experience, therefore I am.”

 [Later note (2021): On the other hand, when you contemplate either version of that statement, you’re thinking.]

 ● 2-13-2005: In my view, performance-enhancing drugs are unethical in sports competition, but not in intellectual and artistic performance, for this reason.
 Athletic performance is an essentially relative matter, a comparison among people, a given performance having no intrinsic value, as it were.
 To allow an athlete an artificial advantage not enjoyed by his competitors effects no intrinsic worth, but serves only to defeat the activity’s purpose, which is competition on an equal basis.
 It’s no more socially useful than permitting some runners in a sprint to jump the gun.
 Also, the performance-enhancing drugs are unhealthy.
 To allow their use would in effect require all the competitors to use them, a situation with no plus (we’d have essentially the same competitive situation as we had originally, with no one taking the drugs), but a minus: harm to the athletes’ health.
 By contrast, fine artistic performance has intrinsic value (so to speak), and the enhancement of such performance is an intrinsic good.
 If, for example, a certain otherwise mediocre writer were able to write great novels while under the influence of massive doses of vitamin C (or, for that matter, LSD); would we condemn his using the substance, or think less of his work, on the grounds that he somehow “cheated”?
+A drug-enhanced record-breaking race time is discarded; a fine work of art, even if drug-induced, is kept.

 ● 2-15-2005: Am I a great philosopher, or merely a sophomaniac?